icon

 Over 2 million people are employed across construction and related industries including civil engineering and the industry is one of the most hazardous in the UK.
 Risks vary from structural collapses, fire, explosion to falls from height.

-Photograph of female engineer lone working outdoors wearing protective workwear.
+Photograph of female engineer lone working outdoors wearing protective workwear to highlight construction worker safety.

 Risks